dvreeze/tqa2/docs/demo.rst

 The latter import is still possible, but without the use of a schemaLocation attribute, or else we would violate the "one level of URI indirection" constraint.
 Locator-free taxonomy validation software would check that the xs:import (without schemaLocation) is honored, so effectively we still have entrypoint file B pulling in entrypoint file A.

+TODO Rethink this part, because it seems we are abusing xs:import a bit (for importing A).
+Maybe a custom XML element should be introduced.

 The locator-free model does have its constraints, to make this all work.
 For example, it is expected that all schemas have a targetNamespace, and that xs:include does not occur, and that all schemas have a unique targetNamespace.